tristan-gardner/tristan/content/projects/twittertool.md

 highlight: "true"
 ---

-#Kivy imports are for GUI creation
+#Kivy imports are for GUI creation add a change
 import kivy
 kivy.require('1.9.0')